 SAFE offers a variety of services designed to empower survivors of domestic violence and sexual assault by using a wide range of agency specific and community based support resources.
 For more information about these and other services, please email us at firstname.lastname@example.org

-or call our 24-hour helpline at 800.825.8876.
+or call our 24-hour hotline at 800.825.8876.

-Culpeper, Fauquier, Madison, Orange, and Rappahannock
+Culpeper, Fauquier, Madison, Orange, and Rappahannoch VA

-and community members looking for help dealing with domestic violence and
+SAFE provides free individual/group supportive counseling to the shelter residents and community members looking for help dealing with domestic violence and

 Children and Teen Programs: